niccolobusato/awesome-wordpress/README.md

 # awesome-woocomerce

-If you want to style the checkout page youy can follow this [link](https://github.com/niccolobusato/awesome-woocomerce/blob/master/woocommerce-checkout-styles.css).
+## If you want to style the checkout page you can follow this [link](https://github.com/niccolobusato/awesome-woocomerce/blob/master/woocommerce-checkout-styles.css).

 insert into functions.php of theme